Tan-luan

 Tanluan (476–554) was a Chinese Buddhist monk who wrote on Pure Land Buddhism.

-Tanluan was the first Asian Buddhist to stress the importance of the Buddha's Other Power as a liberating force.
+Tanluan was the first East Asian Buddhist to stress the importance of the Buddha's Other Power as a liberating force.
 He held that through the practice of nianfo (buddha recollection), the Buddha's power would take them to the pure land after death.
 This doctrine would become very important in later Pure Land Buddhism.

 Tanluan's main work is his Jingtu lun zhu (浄土論註; T. 1819), a Commentary to Vasubandhu's Discourse on the Pure Land.

 Tanluan is considered to be the Third Patriarch of Pure land Buddhism by the Japanese Pure Land sects like Jōdo-shu and Jōdo Shinshū.
 He was a significant influence on later Pure Land masters like Shandao and Shinran.

 Life

 Tanluan was born in Shanxi, in an area near Wu-t’ai shan.
 As a young boy he climbed the mountain and visited its holy sites.
 He joined the Buddhist monastic community early on and became a scholar, studying the Sanlun (Madhyamaka) and Yogacara schools.
 After becoming ill, he also studied Taoism and the Taoist canon under Taoist master Tao Hongjing (456–536) in order to seek the Pill of Immortality and prolong his life.

 One day, while passing through the city of Loyang, Tanluan had a striking encounter with Bodhiruci, a Buddhist monk from India who had come to China to translate and transmit the Mahayana sutras.
 When Tanluan asked him about finding immortality, Bodhiruci told him he would not find it in this world, and gave him a copy of the Amitayus Sutra, which discusses the Pure Land of the Buddha "Measureless Life" (Amitayus, Amitabha).
 Tánluán then became a devotee of Pure Land Buddhism and burnt his Taoist texts.

 Shinkō Mochizuki argues that this story is unlikely to be accurate however, as Tanluan actually criticizes a Bodhiruci's translation in one of his writings in a way that a student would not do.
 Mochizuki instead posits Tao-ch’ang as a likely teacher of Tanluan, since Daochuo lists him as a previous master of the Pure Land lineage.

 Whatever the case, Tanluan soon returned to his home, where he practiced and taught Pure Land Buddhism to monks and laity alike.
 Tanluan's reputation grew, eventually drawing the attention of the Emperor of the Wei Dynasty, who honored him with the title “Shen-Luan” (Divine Bird).
 In recognition of his achievements, the Emperor entrusted him with the Ta-yen Ssu Monastery in Ping-chou.

 Later, he relocated to Hsüan-chung Ssu Monastery, situated at the base of the Pei-shan cliffs in Chiao-ch’eng Hsien, Shanxi.
 There, he gathered a community of disciples, with whom he diligently practiced nianfo.
 According to historical accounts, Tanluan passed away in the year 542 at the age of sixty-six, in a secluded mountain monastery in Ping-yao.